On Lagrangian tori in K3 surfaces: Abstract

 \section{Abstract}

 Every Maslov-zero Lagrangian torus in a K3 surface has non-trivial homology class.
-The purpose of this note is to extend this result to Lagrangian tori with even Maslov indices.
-On the other hand, it is shown that every homologically non-trivial Lagrangian torus is Maslov-zero.
+This note aims to extend this result to Lagrangian tori with Maslov indices congruent to zero modulo 4.
+Conversely, we show that every homologically non-trivial Lagrangian torus is necessarily Maslov-zero.